Six essential courses.

 About your instructor, Kwriter

-I created and delivered a course on writing for business and government at Grant MacEwan College, now MacEwan University, in Edmonton, AB.
-I then led courses for employees with the City of Edmonton and the Government of Alberta.
+Grant MacEwan College, now MacEwan University, in Edmonton, AB, hired me to teach my first course on writing and communications for the workplace.
+I then led courses with the City of Edmonton and the Government of Alberta.
 I would go on to teach undergraduate students at Royal Roads University in Victoria, BC, while working as a communications officer with the University of Victoria.

 All of my past experiences have informed the six new courses presented here.
-I have aligned my syllabus with curriculum standards, sought out professional peer reviews, current employer needs, new Open Textbooks, and communication outcomes from a mix of projects and campaigns.
+I have aligned my syllabus with curriculum standards, sought out professional peer reviews, current employer needs, new Open Textbooks and communication outcomes from a mix of recent projects and campaigns.

-It's fair to say this is all new, highly relevant and authentic learning, loaded with skill-building lessons and offered at a fair price.
-I invite you to be among the first to explore these courses and see where the learning can take you.
+Here you will find relevant, authentic lessons loaded with skill-building content offered at a fair price.
+I invite you to be among the first to explore these courses, all self-paced with instructor support and assessments.
+Try out the free Career Planning course and let's see where this learning can take you.

 Kate Hildebrandt, instructor